Does Fruit Make You Fat? The Truth Revealed! – Workout Recap (September 28 – October 5, 2008)

 Two weeks ago, on September 21, every one of my measurements stayed almost exactly the same, which I hadn't noticed in a while, so I figured I had found my maintenance level for my current weight.

-Maintenance level just means a balance between exercise and nutrition that basically keeps your body right where it is, no gaining and no losing.
+Maintenance level just means a balance between exercise and nutrition that basically keeps your body right where it is, with no gaining and no losing.

 Mine, for that week, turned out to be: